Compressed Feature Quality Assessment: Dataset and Baselines: Dataset Construction

 \subsection{Original Feature Collection}

-For each image, we extract task-specific intermediate features from designated split points in DINOv2.
-These points are chosen based on their semantic richness and alignment with common practice in split computing: For \textbf{Cls}, we resize the image to $224 \times 224$ and extract features from the 40$^\text{th}$ ViT block, producing features in the shape of $257 \times 1536$ ( 256 patch tokens and 1 class token).
-For \textbf{Seg}, we flip the original image horizontally and extract features from the same 40$^\text{th}$ ViT block, resulting in two $2 \times 1370 \times 1536$ features.
-For \textbf{Dpt}, we collect multi-scale features from the 10$^\text{th}$, 20$^\text{th}$, 30$^\text{th}$, and 40$^\text{th}$ ViT blocks.
-The original and the horizontablly flip images generate a stacked tensor of shape $2 \times 4 \times 1611 \times 1536$.
+For each image, we extract task-specific intermediate features from DINOv2's designated split points.
+These split points are chosen based on their semantic richness and alignment with common practice in split computing.
+For Cls, we resize the image to $224 \times 224$ and extract features from the 40$^\text{th}$ Vision Transformer (ViT) block, which produces features in the shape of $257 \times 1536$ ( 256 patch tokens and 1 class token).
+For Seg, we flip the original image horizontally and extract features from the same 40$^\text{th}$ ViT block, resulting in $2 \times 1370 \times 1536$ features.
+For Dpt, we collect multi-scale features from the 10$^\text{th}$, 20$^\text{th}$, 30$^\text{th}$, and 40$^\text{th}$ ViT blocks.
+The original and its horizontally flipped images generate a stacked tensor of shape $2 \times 4 \times 1611 \times 1536$.